brentamd/myfiles/README.md

 myfiles
 =======
-Contains files for building a OpenStack Cloud using juju, mass.
+Brent Clements AMD Seamicro OpenStack Development Repo Contains files for building a OpenStack Cloud using juju, mass and some other cool things!